akka/akka/akka-docs/src/main/paradox/typed/logging.md

 ---
 # Logging

-For the Akka Classic documentation of this feature see @ref:[Classic Logging](../logging.md).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic Logging](../logging.md).

 ## Dependency